Getting started with off camera flash photography

 If your subject is in shadow and your background is in shadow, the lighting will be flat.

-Lighting your subject with off camera flash will make them stand out in the photo and separate them from the background.
+Lighting your subject with off camera flash makes them stand out in the photo and separates them from the background.

 3. Flash to freeze motion

-The best way to freeze motion is with flash, but it doesn’t look good when it comes from on top of your camera.
+The best way to freeze motion in photos is with flash, but it doesn’t look good when the light comes from directly on top of your camera.

-With off camera flash you have the option to freeze the motion and light your subject from a flattering angle.
+With off camera flash you can freeze subject motion and light your subject from a flattering angle.

 4. Create drama with off camera flash